MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/report-builder-functions-max-function.md

 ms.custom: updatefrequency5
 ms.reviewer: spendrick
 ---
-# Report Builder functions - Max function in a paginated report (Report Builder)
+# Report Builder functions - Max function in a Power BI paginated report

 [!INCLUDE [applies-yes-report-builder-no-desktop](../includes/applies-yes-report-builder-no-desktop.md)]

-  Returns the maximum value of all non-null numeric values specified by the expression, in the context of the given scope in a paginated report.
+  Returns the maximum value of all non-null numeric values specified by the expression, in the context of the given scope in a Power BI paginated report.

 ## Syntax